r-ramaraja/RewardBot/README.md

 ```

 - To find the slack id of a user, do the following,
   - Open the user's full profile in Slack
   - Click on the vertical ellipsis (⋮) in the top right corner
   - Click on `Copy member ID`
 - Run the project using `flask --app app run --debug --port <port_number>`.
 Eg. `flask --app app run --debug --port 8081`
 - Use `ngrok` to expose the local server to the internet. `ngrok http <port_number>`.
 Eg. `ngrok http 8081`.
-Refer [this](https://ngrok.com/docs/) for more details.
+Refer [this](https://ngrok.com/docs#getting-started-expose) for more details.
--
+- You should be good to go now.
+You can interact with the bot in Slack!

 ## Tests